swaroopch/byte-of-python/translations.md

 ## Portuguese

-Fidel Viegas (fidel.viegas@gmail.com) has volunteered to translate the book to Portuguese.
+Artur Weber (arturweberguimaraes@gmail.com) has completed a translation of this book to Portuguese (as of Feb 21, 2018) at <https://www.homeyou.com/~edu/introducao>.

 ## Romanian